15 Amazing Waterfalls In Mexico To Add To Your Bucket List

 12. Roberto Barrios

-The waterfalls are spectacular, nestled in a lush forest, you will be able to walk on water.
+The waterfalls are spectacular, nestled in a lush forest, and you will be able to walk on water.

-The falls form a few pools and you can walk from one to another and swim in the bigger ones.
+The falls form a few pools, and you can walk from one to another and swim in the bigger ones.

 ➢ Do I need travel insurance in Mexico?
 Yes, you do!
 I can never stress enough what a lifesaver it can be in unexpected situations.
-Although I hope I never need it, it gives me peace of mind to know that whatever happens I am covered.
-I have been using Safety Wing and I find it quite fair, covering a lot for its pricing level.
+Although I hope I never need it, it gives me peace of mind to know that whatever happens, I am covered.
+I have been using Safety Wing, and I find it quite fair, covering a lot for its pricing level.
 Depending on your needs or you can compare different insurance companies on this useful site, TRAVEL INSURANCE MASTER.
 Make sure you read carefully what’s included before making the purchase.
-If you are undecided yet you can read my post on the best travel insurance for Mexico for more clarity.
+If you are undecided yet, you can read my post on the best travel insurance for Mexico for more clarity.

 Waterfall in Hidalgo